|« PreviousNext »|

 Make sure that the port you specified is not locked down; otherwise, users will not be able to connect to your AWS Elastic Beanstalk application.

-To turn off the HTTP port, you select OFF from the HTTP Listener Port drop-down list.
-To turn on the HTTP port, you select an HTTP port (for example, 80) from the drop-down list.
+To turn off the HTTP port, you select OFF for HTTP Listener Port.
+To turn on the HTTP port, you select an HTTP port (for example, 80).

 If you want to access your environment using a different port other than the default port 80 (e.g., port 8080), you can add a